Fish and Fishing in the Rivers and Streams

 - Never "relieve yourself" within sight of any person or home.
 Nothing will make the landowner mad faster.

 - Be courteous to those already on the water.
 Walk behind other anglers and out of the water if possible.
 If you must stay in the water, walk with a minimum surface disturbance.
 Do not walk through the area where others are fishing.
-If the area is deep, you should probably be fishing it, not walking through it.
+If the area

 - When conditions are crowded be aware of your fellow anglers.
 Watch where you cast to avoid tangles and injury.
 Remember tangled lines happen even to the best anglers; just be patient and offer to untangle the lines.

 - If you have the good fortune to have a prime fishing spot and are therefore able to hook up multiple fish, consider rotating out of that spot.
-You may find it far more gratifying to let a frustrated angler have the spot and watch him or her catch a fish than for you to catch your twelfth fish while others are catching none.
+You may find it far more gratifying to let a frustrated angler have the spot and watch him or her catch

 - Just because you were "there first" does not mean you can continue to fish as large an area as you please regardless of how many other anglers arrive.
 Fish an area appropriate for the number of people fishing around you.